net-tools/google-api/Contacts.README.md

 $service->contacts->delete($contact_editlink);
 ```

+The `$ginterface` var is a `\Nettools\GoogleAPI\Clients\GoogleClient` object you have to create with any required credentials.
+Please refer to samples or the top README.md file for more information.

 ### Getting a list of contacts

 The code is very similar to any other Calendar or Gmail call to list events or messages :